sphinx-doc/sphinx/doc/config.rst

 Options for internationalization
 --------------------------------

-These options influence Sphinx' *Native Language Support*.
+These options influence Sphinx's *Native Language Support*.
 See the documentation on :ref:`intl` for details.

 .. confval:: language